-We took our sweet time on breakfast that day, and only arrived Dubai at noon.
-We initially planned to join Jumeirah Mosque tour, hosts by the Sheikh Mohammed Centre for Cultural Understanding (SMCCU) to learn about Emirati culture and religion in a relaxed, casual and open atmosphere at this landmark mosque.
-We missed the tour as we must be there by 9.45 am, but we did join another tour, the Heritage Tour, that one comes in the last post for this trip.
+We took our sweet time on breakfast that day and only arrived in Dubai at noon.
+We initially planned to join the Jumeirah Mosque tour, hosted by the Sheikh Mohammed Centre for Cultural Understanding (SMCCU), to learn about Emirati culture and religion in a relaxed, casual, and open atmosphere at this landmark mosque.
+We missed the tour, as we had to be there by 9.45 am, but we did join another tour, the Heritage Tour; that one comes in the last post for this trip.

-We planned to visit Burj Khalifa on the next day.
-But then, we couldn't found any parking slot in the Deira area, so we proceeded to the Dubai Mall.
-Among the interesting places to visit in Deira are the Gold Souk, Spice Souk, Al Ahmadiya School and the Heritage village.
-That's another reason to make a come back!
-Nu'man implored to visit Kidzania but we were not keen, rather think that Dubai Aquarium was not bad for family activities.
+We planned to visit the Burj Khalifa the following day.
+But then, we couldn't find any parking slots in the Deira area, so we proceeded to the Dubai Mall.
+Among the interesting places to visit in Deira are the Gold Souk, Spice Souk, Al Ahmadiya School, and the Heritage Village.
+That's another reason to make a comeback!
+Nu'man implored us to visit Kidzania but we were not keen; we rather think that Dubai Aquarium was not bad for family activities.

 The iconic building of Dubai